Chidexprince/react-firebase-auth/README.md

 # User Authentication with Firebase in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Firebase for user authentication in React.

 ## Available Scripts